Do you know how to enjoy the Disney Resort Christmas decorations for FREE?

 Fort Wilderness also has pathways lined with holiday garland and lights with a Christmas tree near the heart of the campgrounds.

-4 – Disney’s Fort Wilderness Resort Lodge at Christmastime
+4. Disney’s Wilderness Resort Lodge at Christmastime

 The lobby gives a similar invite as the one in Animal Kingdom Lodge, but Fort Wilderness Resort Lodge just feels like Christmas is supposed to happen there.

 You’ll also be welcomed to oversize rocking chairs with multiple fireplaces to feel as if you’re having a winter fest in the deep woods of Northwest America.

-The detailed ornaments of the animals and the perfectly hung lighting, are all factors that make this my favorite resort to spend the most time in while on my Disney holiday resort tour.
+The detailed Christmas Disney ornaments of the animals and the perfectly hung lighting, are all factors that make this my favorite resort to spend the most time in while on my Disney holiday resort tour.

-5 – Contemporary Resort Christmas Decor
+5. Contemporary Resort Christmas Décor

-6 – Polynesian Resort Christmas Decor
+6. Polynesian Resort Christmas Décor

 Because of the tropical theme, you may not get the Christmas feel right away, like the Wilderness Lodge, but you’ll definitely enjoy another rendition of the yuletide decor and traditions.

-7 – Christmas at Disney’s Grand Floridian Resort and Spa
+7. Christmas at Disney’s Grand Floridian Resort and Spa

 The Grand Floridian will transport you back to the elegance of Victorian charm.